 - Approaches that modify the extent or method of service delivery in emergency situations.

 The information contained on this page was last updated in July 2020.
 Recommended further reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the HIPPY USA national office on April 10, 2020.
+In addition, the information contained in this profile was reviewed for accuracy by the HIPPY USA national office in April 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.